Looking for the difference between James Allen True Heart and Ideal Cut?

 What is a True Heart Diamond?

-True heart diamonds are a tiny subset of ideal cut diamonds that display an intricate pattern of 8 arrows when viewed from the top and 8 hearts when viewed from bottom.
-You can see this pattern clearly in this James Allen’s lab created diamond and this natural diamond.
+True heart diamonds are a tiny subset of ideal cut diamonds that display an intricate pattern of 8 arrows when viewed from the top and 8 hearts when viewed from the bottom.
+You can see this pattern clearly in this James Allen’s lab-created diamond and this natural diamond.

-The digit of 8 resembles the sign of infinity ∞, which symbolizes infinite love.
-So presenting a True heart diamond can be great way of expressing your endless love with your partner.
+The digit of 8 resembles the sign of infinity (∞), which symbolizes infinite love.
+So presenting a True Heart diamond can be a great way of expressing your endless love for your partner.

 Does Only James Allen Has True Hearts?

-You won’t see a diamond called “True Heart” at any store other than James Allen, that’s because becasue this word has been trademarked by James Allen.
-However you can find diamonds with similar Heart and Arrow pattern at other store but with a different name.
-For example the Astor at Blue Nile and ‘A Cut Above’ at Whiteflash also exhibit a heart and arrow pattern.
+You won’t see a diamond called “True Heart” at any store other than James Allen, that’s because this term has been trademarked by James Allen.
+However, you can find diamonds with similar Heart and Arrow patterns at other stores but with a different name.
+For example, the Astor at Blue Nile and ‘A Cut Above’ at Whiteflash also exhibit a heart and arrow pattern.

 Difference Between James Allen True Heart And Ideal Cut Diamond